There are two types of Concept of Operations documents (abbreviated CONOPS, or ConOps):

 These are operational documents that management can approve.
 Once approved, they provide you with operational requirements to fulfill, and related responsibilities and authorities for you and the personnel who will carry out operations.

-For example, a Security ConOps document can name policy, procedure, port order, task order, job aid or other types of specific organizational documents that will establish the organizational framework needed for the function to be performed by the assigned personnel.
+For example, a Security ConOps document can name policy, procedure, operational order, task order, job aid or other types of specific organizational documents that will establish the organizational framework needed for the function to be performed by the assigned personnel.

 Security ConOps documents are a very important part of a documented security program.